The Mission of Utah Agriculture in the Classroom

 Utah Foundation for Agriculture in the Classroom Board of Directors

-Leonard M. Blackham, President, Utah Department of Agriculture & Food
+LuAnn Adams, President, Utah Dept. of Agriculture & Food

 William "Buddy" Deimler, Secretary, Ag Education Specialist, Utah State Office of Education

-Kyle R. Stephens, Treasurer, Deputy Commissioner of Agriculture & Food
+Scott Ericson, Treasurer, Deputy Commissioner of Utah Dept. of Agriculture & Food

 Kevin C. Kesler, Utah State University Extension

-Bruce Miller, Utah State University, School of Applied Science
+Bruce Miller, Utah State University; School of Applied Sciences, Technology & Education

 Brent Tanner, Utah Cattlemen's Association